sxmchee/ModifiedDijkstra/README.md

 # ModifiedDijkstra
-Algorithm for finding shortest path among carpool and non carpool roads
+Algorithm for finding the shortest path among carpool and non-carpool roads Used a min heap to further reduce time complexity